cbonoz/frame24/README.md

 ## How it works

 Our project incorporates a variety of technologies to enhance the social networking experience.
 Frames.js serves as the foundational framework, enabling rapid prototyping and development while ensuring seamless rendering of dynamic content and managing user interactions with Farcaster accounts.
-The app is deployed on Vercel using NextJS and serverless API routes.

 Powering connection ranking and discovery, Karma3 APIs are used to provide personalized recommendations based on user behavior, enhancing usability and fostering meaningful connections.
 Leveraging social and web3 data integration,